 A symposium is meeting where a number of scholars come together to discuss a particular topic.
 If they’re polite, they’ll let the chair keep them from droning on too long.
 You can cite all the contributors or single out specific individuals.

 Here’s the basic format:

-Contributor, A. A., & Contributor, B. B. (Year, month).
+Contributor, A. A., & Contributor, B. B. (Year, month and days).
 Title of contribution.
-In C. C. Chairperson (Chair), Symposium title.
-Symposium conducted at the meeting of Organization X, Location.
+In C. C. Chairperson (Chair), Symposium title [Symposium].
+Conference Name, Location.
+DOI or URL

 And here’s an example: